HPInc/Azure_Deployments/terraform-deployments/deployments/quickstart-single-connector/quickstart-tutorial.md

   3. Click on the resource group that was created.
 It should look like ```single_connector_deployment_<timestamp>```.
   4. Click on the virtual machine ```cac-vm-0```.
   5. Under **Public IP address** is the value that will be entered in the PCoIP client.
-- If the script stops at **'Adding cloud service account...'**, repeat the process of getting a new API token from [CAM](https://cam.teradici.com) and replace it in ```azure-cloudshell-quickstart.cfg```.
+- If the script stops at **'Adding cloud service account...'**, repeat the process of getting a new API token from [CAS Manager](https://cam.teradici.com) and replace it in ```azure-cloudshell-quickstart.cfg```.
-- If the script stops at **'Adding "[machine-name]-0" to Cloud Access Manager...'**, you will need to [manually add machines](https://github.com/teradici/Azure_Deployments/blob/master/terraform-deployments/docs/README-azure-single-deployment.md#7-adding-workstations-in-cloud-access-manager) on [CAM](https://cam.teradici.com).
+- If the script stops at **'Adding "[machine-name]-0" to Cloud Access Manager...'**, you will need to [manually add machines](https://github.com/teradici/Azure_Deployments/blob/master/terraform-deployments/docs/README-azure-single-deployment.md#7-adding-workstations-in-cloud-access-manager) on [CAS Manager](https://cam.teradici.com).